 Each model came with either black or yellow finish and boasted a stripe reminiscent of those on retro Challengers and Chargers.
 Buyers could even customize their vehicle by adding a brushed aluminum fuel door, a chrome exhaust tip, and 20-inch aluminum wheels with chrome facing.
 Under the hood, it packed a 348-horsepower 5.7-liter HEMI V8 with 375 lb-ft of torque.
 Aptly named, this pickup became well known for being ready to rumble, and it did it with a lot of style.

-Since the beginning, the Dodge RAM has been big on both style and performance, delivering 'big rig' output while remaining refined enough to appeal to the luxury market.
+Since the beginning, the Dodge and RAM pickups have been big on style and performance, delivering 'big rig' output while remaining refined enough to appeal to the luxury market.
 It is one of those few pickups that combine rugged truck fundamentals with smooth driving innovations, and these vintage models prove that this has been its purpose all along.

 Learn more about our full range of Mopar Vehicle Protection plans at ChryslerFactoryPlans.com today.